 Abadi CCS Project: Similar to Tangguh, this initiative has a lower injection cost of $26 per ton and plans to inject 3.5 million tons per year.

-These projects are designed to decarbonize significant industrial clusters, such as the Cilegon steelmaking area, which currently emits around 47 million tons of CO2 annually.
+These projects aim to decarbonize major industrial clusters, including the Cilegon steelmaking area, which currently emits around 47 million tons of CO₂ each year.

 Economic and Environmental Implications